-with the relevant rules or waterfalls set out in such agreements.
+Contractual subordination agreements are now recognised within insolvency proceedings provided that the insolvent debtor is party to those agreements and they do not cause prejudice to any third parties.
+Contractual subordination agreements are binding to the insolvency administrators, who will make the payments in accordance with the relevant rules or waterfalls set out in the agreements.
 Contrary to what happens in an insolvency scenario, contractual subordination agreements have not been expressly recognised for the purposes of class formation to vote the approval of a restructuring plan.

-Pursuant to the Insolvency Act, credit rights held by parties that are specially related to the debtor are subordinated.
+Pursuant to the Spanish Insolvency Act, credit rights held by parties that are specially related to the debtor are subordinated.
 In the case of individuals, this includes their relatives.
 In the case of legal entities, this includes:

-- a shareholders, group companies and their common shareholders, provided that: - they are personally liable for the debtor's debts; - they owned directly or indirectly over 5 per cent (for companies that have issued securities listed on an official secondary market) of the entity's share capital when the relevant debt was incurred; or - they owned directly or indirectly over 10 per cent (for companies that have not issued securities listed on an official secondary market) of the entity's share capital when the relevant debt was incurred; and - directors and de facto (shadow) directors, liquidators and attorneys holding general powers of attorney, as well as those who held such positions within the two years immediately preceding the initiation of insolvency proceedings.
+- 1. shareholders, group companies and their common shareholders, provided that: - · they are personally liable for the debtor's debts; - they owned directly or indirectly over 5 per cent (for companies that have issued securities listed on an official secondary market) of the entity's share capital when the relevant debt was incurred; or - they owned directly or indirectly over 10 per cent (for companies that have not issued securities listed on an official secondary market) of the entity's share capital when the relevant debt was incurred; and - directors and de facto (shadow) directors, liquidators and attorneys holding general powers of attorney, as well as those who held such positions within the two years immediately preceding the initiation of insolvency proceedings.

 In addition to the above, there is a presumption that any persons who have acquired credit rights from the specially related persons described above within the two years immediately preceding the initiation of insolvency proceedings are also specially related to the debtor.
-Therefore, such claims will become subordinated.
+Therefore, their claims will become subordinated.

-Notwithstanding the above, it is noteworthy that creditors who have capitalised all or part of their claims pursuant to an homologated restructuring plan in accordance with Articles 635 et seq. of the Insolvency Act are not deemed specially related persons as a result of said restructuring; and any creditors who are party to an homologated restructuring plan are deemed not to be de facto directors because of the obligations assumed by the debtor pursuant to said restructuring plan (although evidence to the contrary may be admitted).
+Notwithstanding the above, it is noteworthy that creditors who have capitalised all or part of their claims pursuant to a homologated restructuring plan in accordance with Article 635 et seq of the Spanish Insolvency Act are not deemed specially related persons as a result of said restructuring, and any creditors who are party to an homologated restructuring plan are deemed not to be de facto directors because of the obligations assumed by the debtor pursuant to the restructuring plan (although evidence to the contrary may be admitted).